objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

  - This can be done using Studio's "Import Local" function, or using the Cache Terminal by running the command `set status = $System.OBJ.Load(PATH TO DashboardSupport.xml, "ck")`

 4. Set up the necessary web applications.
- 1. From the System Management Portal select *System Adimistration -> Security -> Applications -> Web Applications*
+ 1. From the System Management Portal select *System Administration -> Security -> Applications -> Web Applications*
  2. **/api/dashboard/** - The REST API
     1. Click "Create New Web Application"
     2. Set the appropriate properties.